AddyLopez/leaflet-app/README.md

 The web page provides a short step-by-step tutorial for developers to get started with Leaflet in order to build interactive map features that can be integrated with other data.
 Learn how to initialize a map, create a marker with a pop-up, add a layers control, and include a geocoder to search for different cities.

-Tutorial includes from top to bottom
+Tutorial includes from top to bottom:

 1. a map to facillitate instruction and learning,
 2. background information to clarify the project's raison d'être,